Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Introduction

+Prior research has shown that ATD is an important and underexplored type of debt, and several studies have examined its nature, consequences, and evolution~\cite{lenarduzzi2019technical,martini2014architecture}.
+In this study, we treat ATD expressed in issue reports as a specific type of SATD.
+While SATD concerns how technical debt is explicitly expressed in textual artifacts, ATD refers to the architectural nature of the underlying problem, namely, debt that affects system-level structure, such as problematic dependencies, modularity violations, architectural erosion, or the continued use of architecturally significant obsolete technologies~\cite{li2023automatic}.
+Accordingly, this study focuses on issue reports in which developers explicitly describe architecture-related debt.

-ATD has consistently been identified as the most harmful and costly type of TD \cite{lenarduzzi2019technical}, with architectural issues often causing widespread and persistent impacts on system maintainability, evolution, and cost \cite{martini2014architecture}.
-Furthermore, when prioritizing technical debt management, both researchers and practitioners most frequently cite architectural debt as the category demanding the highest attention \cite{lenarduzzi2019technical}.
-However, most SATD studies have focused on generic forms of TD, and explicit SATD relating to ATD remains underexplored.
-Progress in this area is further hindered by the lack of high-quality labelled datasets specifically tailored for ATD detection~\cite{da2017using,vujinovic2024using}.
-Creating such labelled datasets requires expert annotation, which is often costly, time-consuming, and prone to inconsistencies~\cite{wu2020cve,prenner2021making}.
+This distinction is important because ATD has consistently been identified as the most harmful and costly type of TD~\cite{lenarduzzi2019technical}, with architectural issues often causing widespread and persistent impacts on system maintainability, evolution, and cost~\cite{martini2014architecture}.
+Moreover, both researchers and practitioners frequently identify architectural debt as the type of technical debt that requires the most management attention~\cite{lenarduzzi2019technical}.
+Dedicated ATD detection is therefore practically important, as identifying debt-related text alone is often insufficient for practitioners who must distinguish architectural concerns from other forms of debt to prioritize issues and assign appropriate remediation actions.
+Despite this need, most SATD studies have focused on generic forms of TD (e.g., code/design debt, requirement debt, documentation debt, and test debt)~\cite{li2023automatic,sutoyo2024deep}, while explicit SATD related to ATD remains underexplored~\cite{sutoyo2026self}.

-At the same time, large-scale software projects continue to face persistent challenges in architectural decision-making and debt management~\cite{demir2024factors}.
-As systems grow more complex, there is increasing demand for automated methods that not only detect ATD, but also explain the rationale behind their predictions.
-The importance of explainable AI (XAI) for software engineering has been explicitly highlighted, as it supports trust and actionable insight in both research and practice~\cite{tantithamthavorn2021explainable}.

-However, current SATD studies largely focus on detection performance and do not consider model explainability or incorporate expert feedback on explanation quality.
-Our work addresses this gap by integrating XAI methods and conducting an expert evaluation of the interpretability and usefulness of model-generated explanations.

-This need for transparency is further emphasized in the recent Dagstuhl Perspectives Workshop Manifesto~\cite{avgeriou2025manifesto}, which calls for TD identification approaches that are directly traceable to specific data sources and explainable to all stakeholders.
-Without such transparency, even accurate models may not gain adoption if practitioners cannot trust or understand the basis of model recommendations~\cite{schulte2024studying}.
-This lack of interpretability limits the practical impact of automated solutions, especially in high-stakes domains like architectural decision-making.